+Since 2005, the Law Council and its Constituent Bodies have been heavily involved in the development of eConveyancing in Australia.
 The Law Council maintains its commitment to the project which will be of considerable benefit to the legal profession, clients and the economy as a whole through the achievement of efficiencies and reduced costs in the conveyancing process.
-NECS will also contribute to the development of a truly national legal profession as a legal practitioner anywhere in Australia will be able to conduct a conveyance in another part of Australia without having to arrange for someone to be physically present at settlement or to lodge documents.

 The Law Council strongly supports interoperability between Electronic Lodgment Network Operator (ELNOs).
 Interoperability would allow a subscriber (such as a lawyer) connected to one ELNO to conduct a transaction with a subscriber connected to a different ELNO.
 This would allow subscribers to choose the ELNO that is best for them and ensure that they are not required to subscribe to multiple ELNOs.

 In the Law Council’s view, this choice will encourage competition between service providers and, in turn, achieve more efficient outcomes for subscribers and their clients, maintain pressure on prices and stimulate innovation in this fast-moving space.

 Since 2019, the Law Council has participated in the Interoperability Industry Panel and has sought to work with governments and other industry participants to develop an interoperability solution that benefits members of the legal profession, their clients and the industry as a whole.